mithril-security/aicert/README.md

 ![AICert workflow](https://github.com/mithril-security/aicert/blob/readme/assets/aicert-workflow.png?raw=true)

-1. AICert will then create a VM that will be used for the training process.
+1. AICert will create the VM that will be used for the training process.

 > Note, the training process might take a while, depending on your input model and the training dataset.

 2. AICert will then create the hashes of the _software bill of materials_.
 This includes:
 + The user dataset
-+ The input model
++ The input model and training data
 + The output model
 + The engine used for the training